jitsi/docker-jitsi-meet/README.md

 ### Shared document editing using Etherpad

 You can collaboratively edit a document via [Etherpad].
-In order to enable it, set the config options bellow and run Docker Compose with the additional config file `etherpad.yml`.
+In order to enable it, set the config options below and run Docker Compose with the additional config file `etherpad.yml`.

 Here are the required options: